polyurichard/lectures/OOD/oo.md

 ![Alt text](image-16.png)

 We first define the interface to model the behavior of different types of characters.
-- `Attackable` is an interface with two methods, `attack`, which define the behavior to attack other entities amd talk.
+- `Attackable` is an interface with the method `attack(Character target)`, which define the behavior to attack other characters.
-- `Talkable` is another interface that represents the ability to talk.
+- `Talkable` is another interface with the method `talk()` that represents the ability to talk.

 ```java
 public interface Attackable {